 - Dry – Let the material air-dry, away from direct sunlight.
 Once the area is dry, you’ll be able to see for sure whether you’ve succeeded.

 - Repeat – Stubborn stains may require repeated attempts.
 Luckily, persistence usually pays off.
-If it doesn’t, you know what to do – call the pros!
+If it doesn’t, then this is why you should call the experts!

 Where in Dublin can I book reliable upholstery cleaning services?

 If you’re looking for the most reputable upholstery cleaners in Dublin, here at Emerald Carpet Cleaning, we’d be more than glad to help.
-We’re an award-winning company with years of experience, which offers a 200% satisfaction guarantee.
+We’re an award-winning company with years of experience doing sofa stain removal, which offers a 200% satisfaction guarantee.
 For your convenience, our services are available 7 days a week.

 Take your loved ones on a historic tour through Kilmainham Gaol Museum while our experts do their work.
 Contact us today!